Why does a rug change colour?

 I have long been fascinated by these small tribal weavings, ever since I was presented with one as a gift on my first visit to the Qashqai tribe of south west Persia in 1994.

 Antique Chanteh bags, also known as vanity bags, are a testament to the rich cultural heritage of Persia.
-These captivating and unique artefacts offer a fascinating glimpse into the traditional lifestyles of the numerous nomadic tribes and the intricate craftsmanship that has been passed down through generations.
+These interesting little weavings offer a fascinating window into the traditional lifestyles of the numerous nomadic tribes along with the intricate craftsmanship that has been passed down through generations.

 Major tribes of Persia

-Originating in the Qajar period during the 19th century, Chanteh bags were woven by the women of the tribes and would have been used to keep valuables such as jewellery and money.
+The history of the origins of Chanteh bags is a little blurry but they were woven by the women of the tribes and would have been used to keep valuables such as jewellery and money.
 They were woven using wool from their flocks of sheep and whatever natural dyes were locally available.
 They were not made commercially, simply for their own use and they served a practical purpose while reflecting the artistry and cultural identity of the individuals who crafted them.

 What sets antique Chanteh bags apart is the remarkable level of detail employed in their design.
-Each bag is a small canvas of art, showcasing Persian motifs, geometric patterns, and floral elements.
-These designs are meticulously handwoven, using various techniques such as knotting, kilim weaving or tapestry work, which demonstrate the dexterity and mastery of Persian artisans.
+Each bag is a small work of art, showcasing the weaver’s skills along with their personal taste.
+These designs are meticulously handwoven, using various techniques such as knotting, kilim weaving or embroidery, which demonstrate the dexterity and mastery of the weavers.

 With nomadic tribes adapting to modern ways of life, the weaving of Chanteh bags has all but disappeared over the last 100 years but their significance as cultural artefacts remains intact.
 Today, these bags have found new purpose as stunning decorative pieces, proudly displayed in art galleries, museums, and private collections.